calumgrant/SecureRandom/README.md

 This algorithm solves the fundamental problem "how do you shuffle a deck of cards using a string of binary entropy."

-The fundamental problem is that the entropy from sources such as `RNGCryptoServiceProvider` only produce arrays of bytes, and need to be converted into other bases.
-This is extremely inconvenient.
-The conversion process is a delicate matter.
-It is important that the resulting numbers are unbiased, and that the resulting array is "perfectly shuffled" meaning that all permutations are equally likely.
+The fundamental problem is that the entropy from sources such as `RNGCryptoServiceProvider` only produce arrays of bytes, and need to be converted into other bases before they can be used.
+This is extremely inconvenient, error-prone, and potentially inefficient.

+It is important that the resulting numbers are unbiased, and when shuffling an array (such as a deck of cards), that the resulting array is "perfectly shuffled" meaning that all permutations are equally likely.

-Aside from implementation errors, it is desirable to minimise the number of bytes read from the input stream, because hardware entropy can be slow to generate, and because it is unsatisfactory from a theoretical perspective to read too much data from the input source.
+It is desirable to minimise the number of bytes read from the input stream, because hardware entropy can be slow to generate, and because it is unsatisfactory from a theoretical perspective to read too much data from the input source.

-In order to work with entropy, we store entropy in an "entropy buffer" consisting of a uniform random number "value" in the range [0, size).
+In order to work with entropy, we store randomness in an "entropy buffer" consisting of a uniform random number "value" in the range [0, size).

 To be continued...